TOAST-DOCS/Vaccine/zh/Overview.md

     * Deep Security products are available in external network environments.
 * To replicate instance images, it is recommended to delete vaccine agents first and create images.
     * Otherwise, vaccines for the origin and replicated instances may not operate properly.
-    * See [User Guide](http://docs.toast.com/ko/Security/Vaccine/ko/console-guide/) on how to use replications, including vaccine agents.
+    * See Console User Guide on how to use replications, including vaccine agents.
 * Regarding the use of vaccines by auto scale, contact Customer Center.

 ## Service Structure